shubhboda/songstream/README.md

    # or
    yarn install
    ```

+2. Easy Launch Options (Windows):
+   - Run `start-project.bat` and choose whether to run as a website or desktop application
+   - Run `build-project.bat` to build either the website or desktop application
+   - See `APP_GUIDE.md` for detailed instructions on both web and desktop modes

-2. Start the development server:
+3. Start the development server:
    ```bash
    npm start
    # or